🎉 We've raised a $5M seed led by AIX Ventures!

 Lessons learned reinventing the Python notebook

-This blog is adapted from a talk at an MLOps Learners demo day (slides, video).
+This blog is adapted from a talk at an MLOps Learners demo day (slides, video). marimo is free and open source, available on GitHub.

 I worked on vector embeddings during my PhD at Stanford.
 I used Jupyter daily, because it paired code with visuals in an iterative programming environment.
 But I realized early on that we needed a Python notebook that was more than just a REPL.
 I spent a lot of time thinking about this, perhaps because I had just finished a stint at Google as an engineer working at Google Brain, where I thought a lot about computer systems and dataflow graphs.